Social protection includes:

 Passive labour market policies include legislation to underpin maternity benefits as well as wider rules regarding parental leave (period, who can take it, etc.), injury compensation, early retirement incentives, and sickness benefits for those already in work, financed by the employer.
 Passive interventions also include changes to legislation, for example establishing a minimum wage or safe working conditions.
 These interventions are primarily aimed at those working in the formal sector.
 Many poor people work within the informal sector, particularly in developing countries, and some people with disabilities, the chronically ill, and the old may not be able to work at all, so labour market interventions cannot always reach them.
 There is an overlap in classifying passive labour market activities with social insurance mechanisms (e.g. unemployment insurance is an example of a passive labour market policy).

 Traditional or informal social protection

 Barrientos, A. (2010).
-Social Protection and Poverty (Social Policy and Development Programme Paper Number 42).
+Social protection and poverty (Social Policy and Development Programme Paper 42).
 Geneva: United Nations Research Institute for Social Development.